 (Sidebar – Last year I willingly placed my name on the ballot to replace my current state representative.
 My entire campaign was founded on the principle of complete and total reform of “politics as usual.”
-Needless to say, even the leadership of the party with which I ran wouldn’t come near my campaign, let alone offer a dime of support to replace a weak incumbent.
-Yet, still, 40% of the voters supported me without the hundreds of thousands of dollars of the state party.)
+Needless to say, even the leadership of the party with which I ran showed little interest in my campaign, let alone offer support to replace a weak incumbent.
+Yet, still, 40% of the voters supported me without the thousands of dollars of the state party.)

 When asked to offer a word of prayer in this environment, I leaped at the opportunity.
 I leaped at the opportunity not because I love spending time in Harrisburg, but because it was an opportunity to speak truth in an institution riddled with lies.
 It was a relatively short prayer, but its words were poignant and carefully chosen.
 According to those who viewed it via live stream online, the Speaker of the House, who’s been playing the game in Harrisburg for 15 years, was visibly uncomfortable and displeased with my offering.
 I received none of the usual “atta boys” from the good ol’ boy crowd.
 In fact, only few representatives, other than my host, even spoke to me afterwards.